What are the different ways into law? Solicitor? Barristers? What about Legal Executives? They're also recognised qualified lawyers.

-Alongside ‘on-the-job’ training, aspiring legal executive lawyers study qualifications set by the Institute of Legal Executives (ILEX).
+If higher education is too expensive for you, then you will have the option to study qualifications set by the Institute of Legal Executives (ILEX.)
+And you can do this alongside your 'on-the-job' training.
 Training can be via college evening classes, or by supported distance learning from one of 90 approved study centres across England and Wales.
 Most ILEX students are either working in a legal job when they start their studies, or get a job as a trainee legal executive lawyer during their studies.
-Many employers will pay all of some of the study fees involved.
+Many employers will pay all or some of the study fees involved.

 Routes to qualification

 To be able to study through ILEX, you will need a minimum of four GCSEs.
 You will also have to complete two qualifications: the first stage is equivalent to an A-level, and the second is equivalent to an Honours' degree.
 Studying for both usually takes four years of part-time study (eight hours a week), via evening classes or distance learning, or 2 years of full-time study.
 Both stages cost up to around £7000, although many study centres charge less if they are able to access grants or government funding.
 This is more cost-effective compared to university fees, which are currently at around £9000 per year.
 Furthermore, the average student debt upon leaving university is around £30,000 and there are further post-graduates fees to become a solicitor or barrister.
 What’s more, more than 80% of university law applicants will be rejected, averagely.